 Aromatics: A complex bouquet with black and red fruit, sweet spice and vanilla.

-Palate: Rich black fruit flavours, sweet spice and a hint of chocolate are complemented by fine grained tannins, balancing acidity and a long finish.
+Palate: Rich black fruit flavours, sweet spice and mocha are complemented by fine grained tannins, balancing acidity and a long finish.

 Region: Gimblett Gravels Wine Growing District®, Hawke’s Bay.